dynatrace-oss/opentelemetry-metric-dotnet/README.md

     ApiToken = apiToken,
 };

-// create exporter instance and pass logger to be used ILogger logger = loggerFactory.CreateLogger<DynatraceMetricsExporter>();
+// create exporter instance and pass an optional logger to be used ILogger logger = loggerFactory.CreateLogger<DynatraceMetricsExporter>();

 var dtExporter = new DynatraceMetricsExporter(options, logger);